verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/border.md

 Description

-The shape style at the corner of two stroked lines.
+The shape style at the corner of two border lines.

 </div>